adelasantosd/normtrace-disability-rights/references/instruments/cdpd.md

 - examines periodic reports submitted by States Parties;
 - issues concluding observations;
-- and, through the Optional Protocol, may receive individual communications and conduct inquiries in accordance with its competence.
+- and, where the Optional Protocol applies, may receive individual communications and conduct inquiries in accordance with its competence.

 ### Relevance for NormTrace